MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/css-overview-tool.md

 - An element's attributes are changed, such as `class` or `id`.
 - User input occurs, such as a mouse move or focus change, which can affect `:hover` rules.

-To see the list of non-simple selectors, on the overview report, click **Non-simple selectors** in the sidebar to scroll to the relevant section of the report.
+To see the list of non-simple selectors, on the overview report, click **Non-simple selectors** in the sidebar to scroll to the relevant section of the report:

 ![The Non-simple selectors list in the CSS Overview tool](./images/non-simple-selectors-in-css-overview.png)

 From here, you can further analyze the impact of your changes and individual selector performance with the **Selector Stats** feature in the **Performance** tool.

-#### See also
+###### See also

 * [CSS selectors | MDN web docs](https://developer.mozilla.org/docs/Web/CSS/CSS_Selectors#structure_of_a_selector)
 * [Analyze selector performance during Recalculate Style events](../evaluate-performance/selector-stats.md)

 <!-- ====================================================================== -->
 ## View elements with color contrast issues